What is a young adult carer?

 How we help young adult carers

-We run a very friendly and supportive network who meet up, socialise and find out more about what’s available to them.
+We have a friendly and supportive network of young carers, who meet up, socialise and find out more about what’s available to young adults.

-- liaise directly with colleges, universities and work places advocating on behalf of our young adult carers
+- can connect with colleges, universities and workplaces, speaking on behalf of our young adult carers

-- arrange regular free meet ups, meals and trips out so our YACs can get to know other people who are in a similar situation
+- arrange meet ups and trips so our YACs can get to know other people in similar situations

 Different caring situations

-- caring for someone with mental health issues, maybe a parent or sibling
+- caring for someone with mental health issues

 Take a look at the pages above to find out about our particular support and information for carers looking after someone with these conditions.